Efraín Valdez

 Efraín Antonio Valdez (born July 11, 1966) is a former professional baseball pitcher.
 Valdez played Major League Baseball for the Cleveland Indians in 1990 and 1991 and the Arizona Diamondbacks in 1998.
 He also played for the Korea Baseball Organization with the LG Twins in 2001.

 Professional career

-Efrain Valdez's playing career lasted twenty years and during that time Valdez played with a number of different clubs in five countries: The United States, The Dominican Republic, Mexico, Taiwan and South Korea.
+Efraín Valdez's playing career lasted twenty years and during that time Valdez played with a number of different clubs in five countries: The United States, The Dominican Republic, Mexico, Taiwan and South Korea.

 Padres organization

-Valdez began his professional playing career on May 4, 1983 when he was signed by the San Diego Padres as an amateur free agent.
+Valdez began his professional playing career on May 4, 1983, when he was signed by the San Diego Padres as an amateur free agent.
 Valdez was assigned to the short season class "A" Northwest League's Spokane Indians.
 After playing two seasons, 1983 and 1984, with Spokane, Valdez was purchased from the Padres by the Texas Rangers on December 10, 1984.

 Rangers organization

 Although he did not play in the minor leagues in 1985, Valdez began playing professionally outside the United States, playing a season in the Dominican Summer League.
 He began the 1986 baseball season in the Mexican League but returned to the Rangers organization, where he was assigned to the class double "A" Texas League's Tulsa Drillers of the Texas League.
 In 1987, Valdez was sent down to class "A" and spent time with the Florida State League's Charlotte Rangers before returning to the Drillers.
 After another season with Tulsa in 1988, Valdez was drafted from the Rangers by the Cleveland Indians in the 1988 rule 5 draft on December 5, 1988.